Blog | Entrepreneurship, Personal Finance

 In order to stop the loss of gold, President Nixon ended the Bretton Woods System in 1971 and the U.S. dollar replaced gold as the world's currency.
 Never in the history of the world had one nation's fiat currency been the world's money.

-To better understand this, my rich dad had me look up the following definitions in the dictionary.
+To better understand this, rich dad, Robert’s best friend’s dad and mentor, had him look up the following definitions in the dictionary.

-"Fiat money: money (as paper money) not convertible into coin or specie of equivalent value."
+"Fiat money: money (as paper money) not convertible into coin or species of equivalent value."

-The words "not convertible into coin" bothered me.
-So my rich dad had me look up the word: "fiat."
+The words "not convertible into coin" were bothersome to Robert.
+So rich dad then had him look up the word: "fiat."

 "Fiat: a command or act of will that creates something without or as if without further effort."

-Nodding his head, my rich dad said, "Germany did it and now we are doing it."
+Nodding his head, rich dad said, "Germany did it and now we are doing it."

 "That's why savers are losers," he added.
 "I fought in France during World War II.
 That's why I never forget that it was after the middle class lost their savings that Hitler came to power.
 People do irrational things when they lose their money."

-Most economists would disagree with my rich dad's correlation between the loss of savings and Hitler.
-It may not be an accurate lesson, but it's one I never forgot.
+Most economists would disagree with rich dad's correlation between the loss of savings and Hitler.
+It may not be an accurate lesson, but it’s an unforgettable one.

 Between 2000 and 2005 housing prices went through the roof.
 Oil went from $10 a barrel in 1997 to over $60 a barrel in 2005.
 Gold went from $275 an ounce in 1996 to over $475 an ounce in 2005.